AnotherGithubBot/tree-sitter-legesher-python/README.md

 ```

 ## Development
 We love your desire to give back, and want to make the process as welcoming to newcomers and experts as possible.
-We're working on developing more intuitive tutorials for individuals of all skill levels and expertise, so if you think the community would value from being walked through the steps you're going through please share! ❤️
+We're working on developing more intuitive tutorials for individuals of all skill levels and expertise, so if you think the community would value from being walked through the steps you are going through please share! ❤️

 ### Test Changes
 When you start making changes to the code on your local branch, you'll need to test those changes.
 Before your code can be accepted into the master branch, it will have to pass all of the tests within `/examples/*`.
 To check the updates made to the grammar, run the following commands: